skyy-thedev/skyy-thedev/README.md

 - 👋 Hi, I’m @skyy-thedev.
 - 👀 I’m interested in learn programation and start my dev carrier.
-- 🌱 I’m currently learning Python, JavaScript and on the first semester of my university.
+- 🌱 I’m currently learning Python, JavaScript, C++, C# and on the first semester of my university.
 - 💞️ I’m looking to collaborate on everyone.
 - 📫 How to reach me ... you can't.